Alan-R/rust-nanoprobe/README.md

 # What Is a nanoprobe?
-A nanoprobe is an active agent that is widely distributed across the network to monitor liveness of systems in the network, and perform discovery of the configuration of the system it is attached to.
+A nanoprobe is an active agent that is widely distributed across the network to monitor liveness of systems in the network, and perform discovery of the configuration of the system it is attached to, and monitoring of its services.
 In an ideal world, every programmable endpoint would have a nanoprobe running on it.
 Liveness of systems is determined by the exchange of heartbeat packets.
 It is intended that nanoprobes be as simple as possible, and do little or nothing on their own.